vibodhbhosure/vqa-mini-project/README.md

 To build a lightweight and interactive VQA application that:

-- Accepts an image and a question as input.
+- Accepts a video as input and automatically detects scene changes.
+- Allows the user to select any scene frame from the video.
+- Lets the user ask a natural language question about the selected frame.
-- Uses a pre-trained transformer-based model to process the inputs.
+- Uses a pre-trained transformer-based model (BLIP) to generate relevant answers.
-- Returns a relevant and human-like answer.
 - Runs efficiently on a MacBook Air (Apple Silicon, 8GB RAM).

 ---